emcrisostomo/fswatch/README.md

 of the specified files or directories are modified.  `fswatch` implements several monitors:

-  * A monitor based on the _File System Events API_ of Apple OS X.
+  * A monitor based on the _File System Events API_ of Apple macOS.
-  * A monitor based on _kqueue_, a notification interface introduced in FreeBSD 4.1 (and supported on most *BSD systems, including OS X).
+  * A monitor based on _kqueue_, a notification interface introduced in FreeBSD 4.1 (and supported on most *BSD systems, including macOS).
   * A monitor based on the _File Events Notification_ API of the Solaris kernel and its derivatives.
   * A monitor based on _inotify_, a Linux kernel subsystem that reports file